 Total lunar eclipses bring culminations.
 But not all culminations are total collapses/bad things.
 Stuff needs to end/be finished to create space for the new stuff.
 Given the energies involved maybe this looks more like - releasing over-functioning, releasing the feeling we need to EARN REST, releasing inherited burdens, releasing systems of work that were built on fear and recognizing where our devotion to something draining/dead has turned into depletion.
 These endings create a hole to be filled by a NEW FORM OF SERVICE - something more fluid, human and sustainable.
 Still Virgo but now healed Virgo.

-We just want to be careful categorizing everything heavy as a burden.
+We want to be careful categorizing things that are heavy as burdens though.
 I think the word burden has become burdensome!
 Sometimes we are carrying the thing that is heavy because we are BUILDING MUSCLES FROM IT and what needs to change is the WAY WE ARE HOLDING IT.
 Think about working out in the gym.

-FOR EXAMPLE - my Pluto is at 11-degrees Virgo in my 10th house and opposes the midpoint of my 8-degree Pisces Chiron and 16-degree Pisces Jupiter.
-Pluto sextiles my 13-degree Scorpio Neptune and 15-degree Scorpio Ascendent.
-I know my chart, but honestly, I don't often look at it.
-I am kind of like that shoemaker with the shoeless children that way (although I do look at the charts of those around me often).
-Pluto in Virgo natally is about a compulsion to improve/repair, a survival relationship to competence and in the 10th house - and some of this is past lives/ancestral - power tied to USEFULNESS.
+FOR EXAMPLE - my Pluto (the modern ruler of my Scorpio rising chart) is at 11-degrees Virgo in my 10th house and opposes the midpoint of my 8-degree Pisces Chiron and 16-degree Pisces Jupiter.
+I know my chart, but honestly, I don't look at it much.
+I am kind of like the shoemaker with the shoeless children that way (although I do look at the charts of those around me).
+Pluto in Virgo natally gives a compulsion to improve/repair, a survival relationship to competence and in the 10th house - and some of this is past lives/ancestral with Pluto - power tied to USEFULNESS.
 An Eclipse here marks the end of a long contract.
 And this has been a series of things for me involving endings.
 The contract has been something like - if I make myself indispensable, I will be safe.
 This is basically the Pluto-in-Virgo SURVIVAL SPELL.
 The Eclipse opposes my Chiron in Pisces (ancestral grief, porous empathy, God wound) and Jupiter in Pisces (spiritual largeness, faith, compassion) and speaks of something previously painful being REFRAMED.
-And, of course, with all Eclipses something is hidden, so I am not sure just how this will show up/is showing up, but I can see this as something about shedding an old identity rooted in crisis management and stepping into something more aligned with devotional craft, intuitive service that flows rather than drains.
-This is a process and already part of my life, so hopefully the Eclipse/Pluto will be more friendly and not require a huge pivot, but we will see :)
+And there is also with Pluto/10th/Eclipse a loss of 'position' which is hopefully different than a loss of 'place'.
+I can deal with loss of position/am already dealing with it.
+A position is hierarchical - at the top, responsible for, managing, etc. A place is relational - present, chosen, alive.
+GULP.
+Losing my position I can handle.
+My place not so much ... :)

 TO WRAP THIS UP - this eclipse reminds us that we are not disembodied ideals floating above events.
 We are here.
 In bodies.
 On Earth.
 Right now.
 In systems that require tending, pruning and repair.
 The Virgo Moon, shadowed by the Earth herself, asks us to look directly at what is tangible - our work, our health, our responsibilities, our impact - without drifting into fantasy or despair.